Nonspherical oscillations of an encapsulated magnetic microbubble: Summary and conclusions

-Using the viscous penetration depth assumption for a toroidal vortex and an order-of-magnitude analysis, we formulate a method to calculate the natural frequency of shape modes.
-Variations in material properties are shown to cause shifts in the stability diagram, reflected in the calculated natural frequency.
+Using the viscous penetration depth assumption for a toroidal component of vorticity and an order-of-magnitude analysis, we formulate a method to calculate the natural frequency of shape modes for the coil field.
+Variations in material properties are shown to cause shifts in the stability diagram.
+But, natural frequency curves collapse to a single curve when the undeformed radius is varied, and it does not collapse when $c_1$ is varied, which is due to the presence of $c_2$, a material constant.
 However, the model has notable limitations.
 The membrane approximation is valid primarily for slightly larger bubbles; for smaller bubbles, a shell theory would provide a more accurate approximation.
 Furthermore, as we focus on linear shape mode oscillations, the derived equations are only valid within a limited stable region.
 Beyond this region, the equations exhibit exponential divergence.
 Incorporating non-linear terms for shape oscillations could potentially address this divergence and lead to stabilization.
+The work can be further extended by formulating the forcing terms corresponding to static and time-dependent magnetic fields generated through alternative mechanisms.
+Also, the present formulation does not work for a bubble placed in a region of constant applied magnetic field for which a modified theory is required.

 Despite these limitations, this work lays a foundational framework for studying non-spherical oscillations of encapsulated magnetic bubbles, offering a basis for further advancements in the field.\\

 \justify{} \textbf{Acknowledgement.} AKB would like to thank Shaik Nadeem Karim for useful discussions.
 AKB and GT acknowledge the Ministry of Education (MoE), Government of India, for providing research support.\\